EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Detailed breakdown of comparisons between studies.

 Within the GLASS field, we recover both of the initially reported high-z objects that overlap between the \citet{Naidu2022} and \citet{Castellano2022} studies.
-In our work, these two high redshift candidates have solutions of $z=10.5-10.8$ and $z=11.9-12.4$.
-The study by \citet{Castellano2022} reports an additional 6 candidates, of which only one (GHZ4) has a matching redshift solution in our work.
-However, this source has a significant secondary solution at $z=2.2$ and is also very borderline detected at $5.1\sigma$ in F200W and F277W.
-The remaining sources have visible breaks, but obtain low-z solutions of $2<z<3.5$ in our catalogues, indicating these breaks are potentially Balmer breaks instead of Lyman breaks.
+In our work, these two high redshift candidates have solutions of $z=10.2-10.9$ and $z=12.3-13.6$.
+The study by \citet{Castellano2022} reports an additional 5 candidates, of which only one (GHZ4) has a matching redshift solution in our work and this meets all of our selection criteria.
+The remaining sources have visible breaks, but obtain low-z solutions of $2.4<z<2.8$ in our catalogues, indicating these breaks are potentially Balmer breaks instead of Lyman breaks.